Four projects compete for $10,000 in prizes.

-At the Showdown, our finalists will present how they
+At the Showdown, our finalists presented how they

 - Worked to make surgery less expensive